 It’s also important that you find a pharmacy and a pharmacist that you trust.
 After all, they’ll be in charge of one of the most important aspects of your health: your medications.
 A knowledgeable and trustworthy pharmacist can not only assist you with your medications, but they can also be there to advise you on general health questions.
 Read on to learn some tips on how to transfer prescriptions to another pharmacy.

-Let the new pharmacy take care of the transfer The new pharmacy will generally be the responsible party for making sure your prescriptions are transferred from the old pharmacy.
-After you tell the new pharmacy what prescriptions you want transferred, they will call your old pharmacy.
+Once you have selected the best pharmacy for you, it is time to contact them to begin the transfer.
+This can be done over the phone, or even online for most pharmacies.
+The new pharmacy will generally be the responsible party for making sure your prescriptions are transferred from the old pharmacy.
+After you notify the new pharmacy of what prescriptions you want to be transferred, they will contact your old pharmacy.
 You may want to check with your doctor to see how many refills you have, although the pharmacist can also contact your doctor for more refills as well.

-Be prepared to give any necessary information The new pharmacy will need your details to ensure a smooth transition.
+Call your new pharmacy and inform them you would like to transfer to their pharmacy.
+Be prepared to give any necessary information.
+The new pharmacy will need your details to ensure a smooth transition.
 These details may include:

 - Your name